WhiteflagProtocol/whiteflag-api/README.md

 readible format at the root endpoint by the running API; just go to `http://localhost:5746/` with a browser.

-Some of the endpoint functionalities
+The API has two sorts of operations: on collections and on singletons.
+An operation on a collection shows or changes the current state.
+For example, a GET request to `/orginators` provides the currenlty known origintaors, and a POST request to `/tokens` stores a token that will be used for authentication.

+An operation on a singleton returns a result for the provided input data, but does not change anything in the current state.
+For example, providing an encoded message to `/message/decode` returns a decoded message, but does not store or alter anything in the state.

-(see the API defintion for all details):
+An global overview of the endpoints (see the API defintion for all details):

-### Messages
+### Collections

+#### Message resource operations

-* `/messages`: endpoint to GET an array of all messages contained in the API database
+* `/messages`: endpoint to GET all messages contained in the API database, or perform a query
-* `/messages/send`: endpoint to POST a new Whiteflag message to be transmitted on the blockchain
+* `/messages`: endpoint to POST a new Whiteflag message to be transmitted on the blockchain
-* `/messages/receive`: endpoint to POST a new Whiteflag as if received the blockchain
-* `/messages/encode`: endpoint to POST a Whiteflag message to be encoded
-* `/messages/decode`: endpoint to POST a Whiteflag message to be decoded
-* `/messages/validate`: endpoint to POST a Whiteflag message to be checked for valid format and reference
-* `/messages?transactionHash=<transaction hash>`: endpoint to GET a specific message by its transaction hash
+* `/messages/{transactionHash}`: endpoint to GET or PUT a specific Whiteflag message in the API database

-### Blockchains
+#### Blockchain resource operations

 * `/blockchains`: endpoint to GET the current configuration and state of all blockchains
 * `/blockchains/{blockchain}`: endpoint to GET the configuration and state of the specified blockchain
+* `/blockchains/{blockchain}/scan?from={block}&to={block}`: endpoint to GET messages from a range of blocks

+#### Account resource operations

 * `/blockchains/{blockchain}/accounts`: endpoint to GET account details or POST a new blockchain account
 * `/blockchains/{blockchain}/accounts/{address}` endpoint to PATCH or DELETE to update or remove the specified blockchain account
 * `/blockchains/{blockchain}/accounts/{address}/sign`: endpoint to POST a payload to be signed as a Whiteflag authentication signature
 * `/blockchains/{blockchain}/accounts/{address}/transfer`: endpoint to POST a transaction to transfer value to another account
-* `/blockchains/{blockchain}/scan?from={block}&to={block}`: endpoint to GET messages from a range of blocks

-### Originators
+#### Originator resource operations

-* `/originators`: endpoint to GET the currently known originators
+* `/originators`: endpoint to GET all currently known originators
 * `/originators/{address}`: endpoint to GET details of the specified originator

+#### Token resource operations

+* `/tokens`: endpoint to GET all pre-shared authentication tokens
+* `/tokens`: endpoint to POST a pre-shared authentication token
+* `/tokens/{tokenId}`: endoint to GET or DELETE a pre-shared authentication token

+### Singletons

+#### Message operations

+* `/message/encode`: endpoint to POST a Whiteflag message to be encoded
+* `/message/decode`: endpoint to POST a Whiteflag message to be decoded
+* `/message/validate`: endpoint to POST a Whiteflag message to be checked for valid format and reference

+#### Tokens operations

+* `/token/verify`: endpoint to POST a pre-shared authentication token to generate verification data

-### Signature operations
+#### Signature operations

 * `/signature/decode`: endpoint to POST a Whiteflag authentication signature to be decoded
 * `/signature/validate`: endpoint to POST a Whiteflag authentication signature to be validated